 The average deductible for single workers is $1,735, according to the latest KFF data.
 Deductibles for family plans are often double that amount, running between roughly $3,000 and $4,900.

-To keep prices down on the employer’s side, many companies are planning to raise deductibles next year, shifting more of the cost burden onto their workers.
+To keep prices down on the employer’s side, many companies in Mercer's survey said they are planning to raise deductibles next year, shifting more of the cost burden onto their workers.

-Premiums are another major out-of-pocket expense for employees.
-Simply put, this is the cost of the health care plan, usually broken down monthly or annually.
-Based on a 5.8% price increase, annual premiums in 2025 are projected to cost about $17,600 per worker, according to a Money analysis of Mercer survey data.
+Premiums — the other major out-of-pocket expense for employees — are expected to rise, as well.
+Simply put, premiums are the cost of a health care plan, usually broken down into monthly or annually payments.
+Based on a conservative 5.8% price increase, annual premiums in 2025 are projected to cost about $17,600 per worker, according to a Money analysis of Mercer survey data.
 (Actual premiums can vary widely depending on single or family coverage, size of the employer and several other factors.)

 Usually, a portion of each paycheck is automatically deducted to cover the workers’ share of their premiums.
 Employers tend to cover the lion's share — about 79%, Mercer says.